c0pperdragon/OS816/README.md

 ## Serial interface

 With its simple IO hardware, the CPU is in charge of all signal handling.
-With a 10MHz clock and handcrafted machine code it was possible to implement a reliable serial communication that can run at 115.2kHz (1 start bit, 1 stop bit, no parity).
+With a 10MHz clock and hand-crafted machine code it was possible to implement a reliable serial communication that can run at 115.2kHz (1 start bit, 1 stop bit, no parity).
 But as the CPU can not do any communication when being busy with other things it is necessary that the communication partner must only send data when the CPU is prepared to receive it.
 A straight forward solution